drostlab/myTAI/README.md

 therefore aims to provide a standard approach to investigate the evolution of biological processes in the context of transcriptome conservation.

-In particular, `myTAI` provides an easy to use and optimized software framework to perform phylostrancriptomic analyses for any annotated organism and biological process of interest.
-Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own phylotranscriptomics research.
+The [myTAI](https://github.com/HajkD/myTAI) package aims to provide a standard tool for evolutionary transcriptomics studies and relies on gene age and sequence conservation estimates as input.
+This approach allows researchers to study the evolution of biological processes and to detect stages or periods of evolutionary conservation or variability.
+In particular, `myTAI` provides an easy to use and optimized software framework to perform evolutionary transcriptomics analyses for any annotated organism and biological process of interest.
+Additionally, customized visualization functions implemented in `myTAI` allow users to generate publication quality plots for their own evolutionary transcriptomics research.

 The following tutorials will provide use cases and detailed explainations of how to quantify transcriptome conservation with `myTAI` and how to interpret the results generated with this software tool.